The Ring

 MOON

-Phase of the Moon on 31 August: waning crescent with 21% of the Moon's visible disk illuminated.
+Phase of the Moon on 31 August, 2019: Waxing Crescent with 2% of the Moon's visible disk illuminated.

 The Lords of The Ring